-The proposed project will replace two (2) one-story commercial buildings and accessory structures with 64 residential dwelling units, which reserves 100 percent (exclusive of a market-rate manager's unit) for affordable units.
-The 63 affordable units will be permanent supportive housing units.
-The project will also provide supportive services on the ground floor including a community room, computer lab, case manager offices, and a conference room, to serve project residents.
+The proposed project proposes the demolition of existing improvements, including a commercial building and surface parking lot, and the construction of a new residential project with 87 dwelling units, which reserves 100 percent for affordable units.
+The 87 affordable units will be permanent supportive housing units.
+The project will also provide supportive services on the ground floor including social service offices and a community room for its residents.